 Hang with a piece of ribbon or fishing line.

-This project was a doozey for me BUT after all of the time I spent being completely ticked off at this project I was so glad that I figured it out!
+This project was a doozy for me, BUT after all of the time I spent being completely ticked off at this project I was so glad that I figured it out!

-Where will you hang it?
+Where would you hang a paper sphere?
 Leave a comment below to share.

 And let’s be friends on Pinterest so you can see all the DIY projects I’m pinning!

 - Cut 8 Pennants out of 1 Sheet